 - The Château is the Palace of Versailles with the royal apartments, state apartments, and the famous hall of mirrors.

-- The Jardin is the formal baroque gardens (between the palace and the Grand Canal) — admission is charged on music and fountain show days.
+- The Jardin is the formal baroque garden (between the palace and the Grand Canal).
+Admission is charged in summer on music and fountain show days.

 - The Parc the larger park (free) with the grand canal; and